-Considering the potential impact of pandemics on a country's resources and human population, the importance of educating and preparing the populace on pandemics is clear.
-Moreover, the high numbers of pandemics recorded globally over the past two to three decades call for urgency of programmes to address the situation.
-That is the reason the National Disaster Management Organization (NADMO), with financial support from GIZ, has developed this manual to contribute to pandemic preparedness in Ghana.
+Considering the potential impact of pandemics on a country's resources and human population, the importance of educating and preparing the populace on pandemics is critical.
+The high numbers of pandemics recorded globally over the past two to three decades call for urgency of programmes to address the situation.
+It is against this background that National Disaster Management Organization (NADMO), with financial support from GIZ, has developed this manual to contribute to pandemic preparedness in Ghana.
 The manual is in line with key national and international public health priorities.

-In 2005, the World Health Organisation (WHO) - in consideration of the growth in international travel and trade, and the emergence or re-emergence of international disease threats and other public health risks - substantially revised and adopted the International Health Regulations (IHR).
-The IHR (2005) entered into force on 15 June 2007.
-The IHRs were originally developed in 1969 to replace the International Sanitary Regulations of 1951 which deal mainly with six quarantinable diseases (plague, cholera, yellow fever, small-pox, typhus, relapsing fever).
-IHR (1969) were amended in 1973 and 1981, primarily to reduce the number of covered diseases from six to three (yellow fever, plague and cholera) and to mark the global eradication of small pox.
+In 2005 the World Health Organisation (WHO) in considering the growth in international travel and trade and the emergence or re-emergence of international disease threats and other public health risks - substantially revised and adopted the International Health Regulations (IHR).
+The IHR 2005 entered into force on 15 June 2007.
+The IHRs were originally developed in 1969 to replace the International Sanitary Regulations of 1951 which dealt mainly with six quarantinable diseases (plague, cholera, yellow fever, smallpox, typhus, relapsing fever).
+IHR 1969 were amended in 1973 and 1981, primarily to reduce the number of covered diseases from six to three (yellow fever, plague and cholera) and to mark the global eradication of small pox.